dragonfly-science/dragonfly-website/content/what-we-do/statistical-analysis/content.md

   - work/warp-strike/content.md
 ---

-We use statistical models to help clients make decisions in an uncertain world - from fisheries management to triaging immigration applications, all decision-making happens with imperfect knowledge.
-Statistical models help us quantify uncertainties, and evaluate alternative decisions.
+From fisheries management to triaging immigration applications, all decision-making has to happen with imperfect knowledge.

-We are experts at applying Bayesian statistical models, incorporating domain expertise, prior information and system knowledge into often complex models.
-These models allow us to clearly state and quantify assumptions, and evaluate all potential outcomes.
-This process of model-development and application leads to principled decisions that are backed up by data and sound, transparent analysis.
+Using the data available, we build models that quantify the uncertainties and clearly state and incorporate the assumptions made.
+This process of model development and application enables our clients to evaluate all the possible outcomes.
+They are then able to make the best decision, confident that it's backed up by data and sound, transparent analysis.

+We are experts at applying Bayesian statistical models to complex real-world situations.
+The models incorporate prior information and system knowledge, as well as relevant subject matter expertise.